trilinos/TrilinosWiki/VC-|-Initial-Git-Setup.md

-git config --global user.name "First M. Last" git config --global user.email "youremail@someurl.com" git config --global color.ui true          # Use color in git output to terminal git config --global push.default tracking  # or 'simple' with newer versions of git git config --global rerere.enabled 1       # auto resolve of same conflicts on rebase!
+git config --global user.name "First M. Last" git config --global user.email "youremail@someurl.com" git config --global color.ui true          # Use color in git output to terminal git config --global push.default tracking  # or 'simple' with git 2.0+ git config --global rerere.enabled 1       # auto resolve of same conflicts on rebase!
 ```
 For example, set up a shell script like [git-config-bartlettra.sh](https://github.com/trilinos/Trilinos/blob/master/sampleScripts/git-profiles/git-config-bartlettra.sh) and run it on every new machine to set consistent git settings.
 The first two settings are required.
 The last three are recommended.